DreamOfTheRedChamber/leetcode/README.md

 ### Practice patterns <a id="practice-patterns"></a>
 #### Tools<a id="practice-tools"></a>
-  * Task planning: Use Eclipse task tags ( TO_START, TO_HURRY, TO_TEST ) to manage algorithm question status and prioritize important tasks
+  * Task planning: Use tags ( TO_START, TO_HURRY, TO_TEST ) to manage algorithm question status and prioritize important tasks
   * Feedbacks: Use git commit number per day as feedback for progress
   * Summarizing lessons: Use git commit message as a place to learn from mistakes and summarize lessons